GauriKhandke/Gauri-responsive-portfolio/README.md

 * Responsive design ensures that web applications render well on a variety of devices and window or screen sizes.
 * It is the approach that suggests that design and development should respond to the user’s behavior and environment based on screen size, platform and orientation.
-* The practice consists of a mix of flexible grids and layouts, images and an intelligent use of CSS media queries.
 * As the user switches from their laptop to iPad, the website should automatically switch to accommodate for resolution, image size and scripting abilities.
 * RWD is about using HTML and CSS to automatically resize, hide, shrink, or enlarge, a website, to make it look good on all devices (desktops, tablets, and phones).